SouidiAmine/PFE-LICENCE/README.md

 To use this application for hand rehabilitation, follow these steps:

 1. Ensure you are positioned between 0.5 meters and 3 meters in front of the Kinect sensor.
-2.It is better to be in a bright place.
+2. It is better to be in a bright place.